 - Directly from your wages or pension through a Payroll Giving scheme

 - Your will

-This tax relief means that if you donated £1,000 to a registered charity last year, and you’re a high earner being taxed at a 50% rate, you can claim back £250 of that back on your Self Assessment form.
+This tax relief means that if you donated £1,000 to a registered charity last year, and you’re a high earner being taxed at a 50% rate, you can claim back £250 of that donation on your Self Assessment form.